 Create a directory optimization calendar that schedules regular updates to each platform.
 For example, update photos quarterly, refresh business descriptions semi-annually, and check category options annually to identify new relevant options.

-To effectively manage your online reputation across multiple business directories, you need a centralized way to track performance metrics.
-A reputation metrics dashboard provides this overview, helping you identify trends, measure improvement, and make data-driven decisions.
+To manage your online reputation across multiple directories, you need one central place to track performance.
+A reputation metrics dashboard gives you that overview, helping you spot trends, measure improvement, and make data-driven decisions.

-Your dashboard should aggregate data from all relevant directories and present it in a way that allows for quick assessment and deeper analysis when needed.
+Your dashboard should pull data from all relevant directories and present it so you can size things up quickly and dig deeper when you need to.

 - Review volume: